IoT-Communications/JICA-Application/README.md

 # JICA-Application

-Jamaica Covid 19 Contact Tracing Application
+LPWAN Service for COVID-19 Containment and Contact Tracing